Visit Guinness Storehouse Dublin 2023: Tickets, Tours, and Info

 • Sunday: 9.30 am – 7 pm (last admission 5 pm).

-These opening hours are subject to change, but the last admission is always one hour before closing time.
+These opening hours are subject to change, but the last admission is always one hour before closing.
+More information on the official Guinness Storehouse website.

 How Much Are Tickets To The Guinness Storehouse?